Table of Contents

 Types of Shocks and their Development

 There are different types of shock.
-However, treatment always starts with a diagnosis, which has to be made fast and is, therefore, a major challenge for preclinical and medical care.
+However, treatment always starts with a diagnosis, which must be made fast and is, therefore, a major challenge for preclinical and medical care.
 There is a risk of multiple organ failure, yet other causes for signs of shock have to be considered within the scope of differential diagnoses.

-Note: The phases of shock can be differentiated into 3 stages.
-The first one is also referred to as the compensated stage, the second one is the decompensated stage and the third one, the irreversible stage.
+Note: The phases of shock can be differentiated into three stages.
+The first stage is also called the compensated stage, the second one is the decompensated stage, and the third one is the irreversible stage.

 |Vascular resistance||High||High||High||Low (Cause: toxins → V.S.)|